FrederikeNeuber/fanny-lewald-correspondence-metadata/README.md

 **lewald-stahr-v1-1846.xml / -v2-1848.xml / -v3-1850.xml**
 - Content: Metadata of **736 letters** from/to Fanny Lewald(-Stahr) and Adolf Stahr.
 - Source: Ein Leben auf dem Papier: Fanny Lewald und Adolf Stahr.
 Edited and commented by Gabriele Schneider and Renate Sternagel.
 Vol. 1-3.
 Bielefeld 2014-2017.
-- Data curation: The editor R. Sternagel provided a Word document with tables (thank you again!), which I converted to XML/TEI.
+- Data curation: The editor R. Sternagel provided a Word document with tables (thanks again!), which I converted to XML/TEI.
 I transformed the dates to machine-readable format and added norm data for persons and places.
 - Metadata in correspSearch: (coming soon!)

 **lewald-hettner-1847.xml** (coming soon!)